eoincampbell/Qluent/README.md

 The message handlers can be passed to the fluent api as either

  - a `Func<IMessage<T>, bool>`
- or
- - as an implementation of `Qluent.Consumers.Handlers.IMessageHandler<T>`
+ - an implementation of `Qluent.Consumers.Handlers.IMessageHandler<T>`

 ---